stephrdev/django-userprofiles/README.rst

     `userprofiles.contrib.accountverification` to your `INSTALLED_APPS` in
     order to enable the verification.

+`USERPROFILES_ACCOUNT_VERIFICATION_SEND_EMAIL_ON_CREATE`
+    Automatically send an email with the activation link after the registration is done.
+If disabled, you have to use the `send_activation_email()` method on the AccountVerification instance (which is created automatically when the user is created), to send the activation email.

 `USERPROFILES_ACCOUNT_VERIFICATION_DAYS`
     Defines the amount of days a user has to activate his account.
 Defaults to 7.